 Step 1: Trim the Lamb

-First, trim off any excess fat on your ribs if that hasn't been done for you already by the butcher.
-Leave any fat that's attached to the meat, but any globs hanging off it can go.
+First, trim off any excess fat on your lamb racks if that hasn't been done for you already by the butcher.
+Leave a thin layer of fat that's attached to the meat, but any globs hanging off it can go.

-Next, combine a third of a cup of Dijon mustard, a finely diced shallot, two teaspoons of Worcestershire sauce and your favorite white wine, six chopped sage leaves (only chop herbs once through or you risk bruising them), a teaspoon of fresh chopped thyme, a teaspoon and a half of sea salt, and a teaspoon of black pepper together, stirring until fully combined.
+Next, in a mixing bowl combine a third of a cup of Dijon mustard, a finely diced shallot, two teaspoons of Worcestershire sauce and your favorite white wine, six chopped sage leaves (only chop herbs once through or you risk bruising them), a teaspoon of fresh chopped thyme, a teaspoon and a half of kosher salt, and a teaspoon of black pepper together, stirring until fully combined.